..especially one revolving around a board game based on tactics.

 After becoming motivated to show off what they learned from their instructors, students will complete practice puzzles and brain teasers that test their chess playing abilities, this time against another opponent of equal level of skill or working together with a friend.

 After playing a second game, students will once again reflect on their tactics and talk about both their successes and mistakes with the camp instructors.
 The next day of camp, the students will begin with another diagnostic game to continue the cycle of improvement.
+On the following days of camp, the students will also play team chess games such as Bug House Chess and Life Size Chess.

-We will also have trophies for children based on most improved, most games won, best sportsmanship and others
+We will also have trophies for children based on most improved, most games won, best sportsmanship and others.